clazzor/certbot-dns-wedos/README.md

 ## Reloading certificates on services
 Usually services like haproxy, nginx, apache and more need to restart to retrieve a new certificate.
 For this is used the `deploy hook`.<br>
-More information on this repository: [Load a new certificate after a successful renewal](https://github.com/clazzor/deploy-service-restart)

 ## Errors
 If an error occurs, Certbot will display the type of error that has occurred.